mpc-qt/mpc-qt/README.md

 ### Improvements over mpc-hc

-**Multiple playlists:**  When you're watching shows on your backlog, load every show into seperate playlists and still keep track of the last played file *for each playlist*.
+**Multiple playlists:**  When you're watching shows on your backlog, load every show into separate playlists and still keep track of the last played file *for each playlist*.
 Finally you can eliminate the need to keep track of your progress in a spreadsheet, all while never leaving the comfort of your favorite media player.

-**Quick queueing:**  Out-of-order playback in the same style of xmms/qmmp.
+**Quick queuing:**  Out-of-order playback in the same style of xmms/qmmp.
 Got some compilation albums in a playlist, but want to hear only some rock tracks for a while?
 Now you can, without obliterating your playlist.